Types of Mutual Funds in India

 Very High

-Know you understand 4 types of mutual funds.
+Know you understand 4 types of mutual funds in India.
 Mutual funds offer something for everyone whether you are after the high returns with equity funds, the stability of debt funds or the balanced strategy of hybrid funds.
 The growing popularity of passive funds and ETFs only adds to the list of options, catering to hands off investors who value simplicity and cost effectiveness.
+At the end, top mutual fund in India, depends on your financial goals, risk tolerance and investment horizon.

 Happy investing and thank you for reading!